No-one-alone/no-one-alone.github.io/Homework_4/blog.md

 ![Web](./Images/create_2.PNG)

-Visual Studio then automatically set everything up in the project including a preexisting landing page for us to work with which was repurposed with our features see below.
+Visual Studio then automatically set everything up in the project including a preexisting landing page for us to work with which was repurposed with our features as seen below.

 ### Part 3: Editing the MVC 5 project and adding features.